Parameterized post-Newtonian formalism

-The parameterized post-Newtonian formalism or PPN formalism, is a version of this formulation that explicitly details the parameters in which a general theory of gravity can differ from Newtonian gravity.
-It is used as a tool to compare Newtonian and Einsteinian gravity in the limit in which the gravitational field is weak and generated by objects moving slowly compared to the speed of light.
+In physics, the parameterized post-Newtonian formalism or PPN formalism, is a version of the post-Newtonian approximation to theory of general relativity which includes adjustable parameters.
+It is used as a tool to compare non-linear Einsteinian gravity to simpler Newtonian gravity in the limit in which the gravitational field is weak and generated by objects moving slowly compared to the speed of light.
 In general, PPN formalism can be applied to all metric theories of gravitation in which all bodies satisfy the Einstein equivalence principle (EEP).
 The speed of light remains constant in PPN formalism and it assumes that the metric tensor is always symmetric.